How I Work

 Know that I will tailor my work with you, based upon your individual needs, characteristics, and culture, because while we all have the same basic wiring, we're not the same.
 Life transitions, anxiety, depression, chronic illness/disability, parenting issues, and grief show up differently for different people.

 And lastly, being skillful and being me are equally important to how I work.
 I seek out the best and most skilled clinicians & theorists in the field to learn from, and I stay true to myself in the process.
 The result is very effective therapy within a safe and genuine relationship.

 Education and Experience

-Professionally, I am a member of the Advisory Board for Counseling and Family Therapy at the Rueckert-Hartman College for Health Professions at Regis University, as well as a clinical member of the American Association of Marriage & Family Therapists, the Colorado Association of Marriage & Family Therapists, the Delta Kappa honor society for Marriage & Family Therapists, the International Centre for Excellence in Emotionally Focused Therapy, and the Sensory Processing Disorder Foundation.
+Professionally, I am a member of the Advisory Board for Counseling and Family Therapy at the Rueckert-Hartman College for Health Professions at Regis University, as well as a clinical member of the American Association of Marriage & Family Therapists, the International Centre for Excellence in Emotionally Focused Therapy, the AEDP Institute, and the Sensory Processing Disorder Foundation.

 Licensed Marriage & Family Therapist (LMFT), registered with the State of Colorado (CO licensure # 0001295).

-Many years ago, as a parent to a medically fragile child, I was deeply reminded that life can take instantaneous turns and threaten one's ability to satisfy the most basic of needs within love, work, and play.
+Many years ago, as a parent to a medically fragile child, I was deeply reminded that life takes instantaneous turns and can threaten one's ability to satisfy the most basic of needs within love, work, and play.
 Traumatic experiences carry fear and uncertainty, and can lead to relationship conflict, feelings of isolation, persistent anxiety, and/or complex grief.